SixArm/pitch-deck-template/README.md

 * Talk about any strategic partnerships that are important to success.

-* Do you have any key partners for sales, marketing, distribution, or development?
+* Do you have key partners for sales, marketing, distribution, or development?

 * What are your partners' channels and how do they use them?

-* Do you have intellectual property that partners can use, such as patents, trademarks, brands, data, etc.?
+* Can your partners leverage your IP, such as branding, marks, data, APIs?

 * How does your success rely on these partnerships?

 * Prepare to discuss partner recruiting, retention, reliability, and ROI.

-* Prepare for questions about coopetition, value-add value streams, and joint projects.
+* Prepare for questions on coopetition, value-add streams, and joint ventures.